 Deciphering Collon requires knowledge of the grid and the number N.

 Example: Decrypt AKKXZVKKKVZY, with N=3 and the grid

-Split the message into groups of size letters 2N then split each group into 2, to obtain 2 subgroups of letters of identical sizes.
+Split the message into groups of size letters 2N then split each group into 2, to obtain 2 subgroups of N letters.

 Example: AKKXZV,KKKVZY then AKK,XZV (for the first group)